Crossoid/Kotlin-Native-BigDecimal/README.md

 # Building

-So far I've tested this only with the iOS Simulator.
-To build for that, do:
+I've tested this both with the iOS Simulator and a device.
+To build, do:

 * Install dependencies for building BoringSSL